The advantage of highly successful entrepreneurs

 Consider your level of commitment to your business.
 Are you satisfied?
 If yes, that’s great.
 If not, then choose to adjust it.

 A growth mindset requires an open mind.
 Rather than perfection, pursue excellence.
 And yes, realize you’ll make mistakes along the way.
 Growth occurs because of your mistakes, not in spite of them.

 Who can you learn from?
 Seek out inspiring role models.
 And notice how they put these principles into action.

 Seek out success

 Surround yourself with people who want you to succeed.
 Connect with other growth-minded entrepreneurs, business coaches and mentors.
-Discuss ways to grow your business.
-Ask for feedback that improves your effectiveness.
+Discuss ways to grow your accounting firm.
+Ask for feedback which improves your effectiveness.

 Be on the look-out for opportunities.
 They exist everywhere.
 Focus on the solutions, not the problems.
 Highly successful entrepreneurs rise up to challenges.
 And when it’s appropriate, they’ll take calculated risks.